ArchGryphon9362/teslabtapi/docs/intro.md

 To begin, go to the [getting started](start) section.

+## Extra Info

-Please consider donating over at [my Ko-fi page](https://ko-fi.com/lexnastin) if you like my work.
-Any amount appreciated!
+This project was reversed mostly by ArchGryphon9362 and partially by me, Lex.
+It was documented entirely by me, Lex.
+Please consider donating over at [Arch's donation page](https://ko-fi.com/archgryphon9362) if you like our work.
+Any amount is appreciated and split fairly between us.

-If you want to contribute, just message me on [the Discord server](discord), or submit a PR/issue.
+If you want to contribute, just message us on [the Discord server](discord), or submit a PR/issue.